-6.2 Excess Emissions

-The permittee must maintain records of excess emissions as defined in LRAPA Title 36 (recorded on occurrence).
+6.2 Excess Emissions The permittee must maintain records of excess emissions as defined in LRAPA Title 36 (recorded on occurrence).
 Typically, excess emissions are caused by process upsets, startups, shutdowns, or scheduled maintenance.
 In many cases, excess emissions are evident when visible emissions are greater than 20% opacity for three (3) minutes or more in any 60-minute period.
 If there is an ongoing excess emission caused by an upset or breakdown, the permittee must immediately take corrective action or cease operation of the equipment or facility no later than 48 hours after the beginning of the excess emissions, unless continued operation is approved by LRAPA in accordance with LRAPA 36-020(4).

-6.3 Complaint Log
+6.3 Complaint Log The permittee must maintain a log of all written complaints and

-The permittee must maintain a log of all written complaints and complaints received via telephone that specifically refer to air pollution concerns associated to the permitted facility.
-The log must include a record of the permittee's actions to investigate the validity of each complaint and a record of actions taken for complaint resolution.

-6.4 Retention of Records

-Unless otherwise specified, the permittee must retain all records in hard copy or electronic form for a period of at least five (5) years from the date of the monitoring sample, measurement, report, or application and make them available to LRAPA upon request.
+- 6.3 Complaint Log The permittee must maintain a log of all written complaints and complaints received via telephone that specifically refer to air pollution concerns associated to the permitted facility.
+The log must include a record of the permittee's actions to investigate the validity of each complaint and a record of actions taken for complaint resolution. - 6.4 Retention of Records Unless otherwise specified, the permittee must retain all records in hard copy or electronic form for a period of at least five (5) years from the date of the monitoring sample, measurement, report, or application and make them available to LRAPA upon request.
 The permittee must maintain the two (2) most recent years of records onsite.